LutfiBK25/Ci-CD-Project/README.md

 note : you can add a Crontab task for it to be cleaned regularly

 ### Jenkins kubectl command not found
+- Problem : while testing connection of jenkins to k8s cluster, kubectl not found error happened
-- downloaded ./kubectl once and started using it in the pipeline, change the version to the one needed
+- Solution : downloaded ./kubectl once and started using it in the pipeline, change the version to the one needed
 '''
 sh 'curl -LO "https://storage.googleapis.com/kubernetes-release/release/v1.27.1/bin/linux/amd64 kubectl"'
 sh 'chmod u+x ./kubectl'